Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Acknowledgments

-R.F.L would like to thank Siddhant Dutta, Priyansh Shah and Yuvraj Bhandari for useful discussion and ideation on important metrics, which significantly improved the quality of this paper.
-We also thank Li Sung Kei for their insightful comments on the overall presentation of this paper.
-We would like to thank the team at arXiv (\url{https://arxiv.org}) that made this paper possible in their continuous management and maintenance of the arXiv which was the source for all our data.
+We would like to thank Paul Woods and Josè Maria Diego for useful discussion, comments and feedback that greatly improved the quality of this paper.
+R.F.L. and A.A. would like to thank Jeremy Lim for supporting us at the University of Hong Kong and allowing us to take up interesting side-projects like this.
+We also thank Sung Kei Li and James Nianias for their insightful comments on the overall presentation of this paper.
+R.F.L. would like to thank Siddhant Dutta, Priyansh Shah and Yuvraj Bhandari for useful suggestions.

+We especially thank all the members of the community who reached out to us via email with extremely positive comments, feedback, suggestions and corrections.

+We express our appreciation for the team at arXiv (\url{https://arxiv.org}) that made this paper possible in their continuous management and maintenance of the arXiv, which was the source for all our data.
 This work used the NASA ADS API, which in turn uses the Astrophysics Data System, funded by NASA under Cooperative Agreement 80NSSC25M7105.
 This work was not supported in any way by a specific organization and was simply a project taken up independently.\\

+We would like to stress that this paper is not meant to incite unhealthy competition among the community, nor is it meant to be a cheat-sheet to maximising metrics.
+Instead, we hope that this work reveals the many interesting statistics we would all like to know and helps us gauge what we as a community should be working towards in the long run. \\